 Organizing can be done to help with hoarding problems by putting things in a designated area such as plastic boxes or containers.
 File only important documents and papers in folders with proper headings.
 Hoarders are also advised to buy only things that they really need.
 There is no reason to hoard on things that one can buy again at some other time.
 This may be difficult to do at first but once the mind is conditioned to focus on the functionality of things, spending will not become a problem in the long run.

 Getting help with hoarding should be done right away to avoid further complications and financial problems.
 It is important for family members and friends to support the compulsive hoarder in getting help with hoarding.

 Incoming search terms:

-- how do i get help for hoarding
+- therapy how to get help for a hoarder

 - how to help a hoarder get help